foundriesio/docs/source/iotfoundry/lwm2m-howto.rst

 Your Leshan container is now ready for use.

-2. Install the Linux MicroPlatform
+2. Install the Linux microPlatform
 ----------------------------------

 **Required Equipment**: IoT gateway and workstation to flash the board.